 Idle Well Inventories

-CalGEM manages four idle well inventories: annual fee inventory, IWMP inventory, compliance period inventory, and the current inventory.
+CalGEM manages three idle well inventories: annual fee inventory, IWMP inventory, and compliance period inventory.

 Annual Fee Inventory Includes all wells that met the definition of idle well in the prior calendar year.
 This inventory is used for the calculation of idle well fees.